 Applicants removed from the waiting list will be required to submit a new application.
-Applicants removed from the waiting list will be entitled to an informal review.
+Applicants removed from the waiting list will be entitled to an informal review for good and reasonable cause at THA's discretion.

-If the family is determined to be ineligible based on the information provided in the preapplication, the HA will notify the family in writing (in an accessible format upon request as a reasonable accommodation), state the reason(s), and inform them of their right to an informal review.
+If the family is determined to be ineligible based on the information provided in the preapplication, THA will notify the family in writing (in an accessible format upon request as a reasonable accommodation), state the reason(s), and inform them of their right to an informal review.
 Persons with disabilities may request to have an advocate attend the informal review as an accommodation.
 See Chapter 19, "Complaints and Appeals."